 The best fine dining restaurants in Cape Town

 Cape Town is without a doubt the foodie capital of the country, and if it’s fine dining you’re after the Mother City is unbeatable.
 Cape Town was even named “best food city in the world” by Conde Nast Traveler.
-Here are our picks of the best fine dining options in Cape Town for that special outing you have planned.
+Here are our picks of the best restaurants in Cape Town for that special outing you have planned.

 Camphors at Vergelegen, Somerset West